Ericsson/dataplanebook/_sources/index.rst.txt

 ##########################

 .. note::
    What you see here is only very early draft of this book.
-It currently consists of a skeleton structure, plus two chapters :ref:`Introduction` and :ref:`Statistics` in draft versions.
+It currently consists of a skeleton structure, and three chapters in draft form: :ref:`Introduction`, :ref:`Threading` and :ref:`Statistics`.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 3
    :caption: Contents:

    intro
-   threading
+   threading/threading
    work
    eth
    mbuf